buildbuddy-io/buildbuddy/cli/plugins/config-per-target/README.md

 The config-per-target plugin allows you to specify arguments to pass to executables run by bazel on a per-target basis.
-The arguments will be prepended to the options specified on the command line, as this will sometimes allows options specified on the command line to override those specified as default options by this plugin (dependent on the implementation of the application).
+The arguments will be prepended to the options specified on the command line, as this will sometimes allow options specified on the command line to override those specified as default options by this plugin (dependent on the implementation of the application).